Frequently Asked Questions

 Students in the Berkeley Haas Evening & Weekend MBA (EWMBA) Program take advantage of multiple opportunities for funding their degree including scholarships, loans, veterans benefits, and employer support.

 The EWMBA Program offers several limited scholarships to entering students in the form of both need and merit based awards.
 Please visit our Scholarships page for more information.
-If you have additional questions, you may contact them directly.
+If you have additional questions, you may contact the financial aid team directly.

 The Haas Financial Aid Office exists to help students efficiently secure the best federal, institutional, and outside funding to achieve their degrees.
 Visit their dedicated EWMBA Website to explore additional scholarships, loans, Veteran’s benefits and other funding options.